charlespura/ChAlarm/README.md

 ## 📸 How It Works

 1. **Setup Phase**:
-    - Take photos of household objects (e.g., coffee maker, TV, bathroom sink)
+   - Take photos of household objects
    - Add custom labels for each object
-    - Minimum 5 objects required to set an alarm
+   - Register objects for use in alarms

 2. **Alarm Phase**:
    - Set alarm time
-    - When alarm triggers, app randomly selects one registered object
+   - When the alarm triggers, the app randomly selects one registered object
-    - Full-screen alarm shows the object label (e.g., "Take a picture of: Coffee Maker")
+   - Full-screen alarm shows the object label
    - User must take a matching photo to dismiss the alarm

 3. **Verification**:
-    - App compares morning photo with reference image
+   - App compares the captured photo with the reference image
-    - 75% similarity threshold required for dismissal
+   - A similarity threshold is required for dismissal
-    - Failed attempts prompt user to try again (better lighting, closer, etc.)
+   - Failed attempts prompt the user to retry

 ## 🔐 Permissions